strakaps/MittagLeffleR/README.md

 MittagLeffleR
 =============

+The MittagLeffleR `R` package

+-   calculates probability densities, probabilities and quantiles
-The MittagLeffleR `R` package calculates probabilities, quantiles and random variables from both types Mittag-Leffler distributions.
+-   simulates random variables from both types Mittag-Leffler distributions
+-   fits a Mittag-Leffler distribution to data.

 The first type Mittag-Leffler distribution is a heavy-tailed distribution, and occurs mainly as a waiting time distribution in problems with "fractional" time scales, e.g. times between earthquakes.

-The second type Mittag-Leffler distribution is light-tailed and, in a sense, inverse to the family of sum-stable distributions.
-It is used for time-changes of stochastic processes, to create "time-fractional" evolutions, e.g. anomalous diffusion processes.
+The second type Mittag-Leffler distribution is light-tailed, and "inverse" to the sum-stable distributions.
+It typically models the number of events in fractional systems and is used for time-changes of stochastic processes, e.g. anomalous diffusion processes.

 Installation
 ------------